KeskoSenukaiDigital/new-employee-test/README.md

+# Expectations

+1. Where task asks 'Create SQL query' we expect a raw sql query written
+2. Where task does not indicate 'Create SQL query' you can write code how you are comfortable writing it, you can use ORM, as long as requirement is satisfied

 # Tasks

 1. Create SQL query which will select all possible address object type values for given address object type